-In 2007, two three-week SBSOP sessions were held, and new long-term care surveyors were provided an overview of the federal and state requirements for nursing homes to assist them in surveying for compliance and in successfully passing the SMQT.
-Topics covered were State Operations Manual; Appendices P, PP, Q; Survey Tasks 1-7; Chapter 5; Surveyor Guidance for Activities; psychosocial Outcome; Medical Director; Quality Assessment Assurance; Pressure Ulcers; Adequate Supervision; Restraints; LSC Survey Process; Principles of Documentation and Investigation; Immediate Jeopardy; FOSS Surveys; SMQT; Documentation of Deficiencies; Infection Control; Pharmacy; Environmental and Nutritional Issues; Enforcement; MDS; Administrative Hearing Process; Culture Change; Administrative Rules; Abuse, Neglect and Theft; Aspen/Acts Usage; Food Service Sanitation; CNA Issues; Nurse Aide Training; Nurse Aide Registry; Health Care Worker Background Checks; Subpart S and Subpart U of the Skilled Nursing and Intermediate Care Facilities Code 77 Ill.
-Adm.
-Code 300).
+In 2008, three-week SBSOP sessions were held and new long-term care surveyors were provided an overview of the federal and state requirements for nursing facilities to assist them in surveying for compliance and in successfully passing the SMQT.
+Topics covered were: State Operations Manual - Appendices P, PP, Q, Survey Tasks 1-7; Chapter 5; Pressure Ulcers; Adequate Supervision; Restraints; Abuse and Neglect; Principles of Documentation; Principles of Investigation; Immediate Jeopardy; FOSS and FMS Surveys; SMQT; Documentation of Deficiencies; Deficiency Determination Based on Evidence; Infection Control; Pharmacy and Med Pass; Environmental and Nutritional Requirements; Enforcement; MDS/RAI; Food Service Sanitation; Administrative Hearing Process; Culture Change; The Role of the Surveyor and Survey History; Aspen and Acts Usage; Healthcare Worker Background Check; CNA Issues - Findings of Abuse, Neglect, Misappropriation of Funds; Nurse Aide Training; Subpart S and Subpart U of the Skilled Nursing and Intermediate Care Facilities Code 77 IL Adm.
+Code 300.

-Eight new surveyors attended the SBSOP and Federal Basic Orientation in 2007.
-All eight successfully passed the SMQT and became qualified to survey long-term care facilities.
+Twenty-one new surveyors attended the SBSOP and Federal Basic Orientation in 2008.
+All 21 individuals successfully passed the SMQT and became qualified to survey long-term care facilities.

 The SBSOP program is continuously upgraded to meet the needs of newly employed staff and changing standards and practices in the survey process and in state and federal programs.
-The goals of the programs are to teach surveyors to evaluate facility compliance with regulatory requirements and to promote the quality of care received by residents/clients in the long-term care setting.
+The goals of the programs are to teach surveyors to evaluate facility compliance with regulatory requirements and to promote the quality of care received by residents in the long-term care setting.

-In addition to training new employees, the Division of Long-Term Field Operations provided quarterly training sessions during supervisor's meetings attended by Central Office and Regional Office supervisory staff.
-The supervisors then shared the materials with all their survey and review staff.
+In addition to training new employees, the Division of Long Term Care Field Operations provided quarterly training sessions during supervisor's meetings attended by Central Office and Regional Office supervisory staff.
+The supervisors then shared the materials with all of their survey and review staff.